Q: What is Amazon CodeGuru?

 Q: I already have extensive logging integrated into my code.
 Do I still need to profile?

 Logging execution time only works for a limited set of scenarios because logging can only monitor latency (not CPU utilization), and is time consuming to implement because developers have to log every function in an application (without impacting application performance), leaving developers without the tools necessary to effectively monitor and troubleshoot applications in production.
-This is where profiling comes in: Amazon CodeGuru Profiler is designed to collect data on everything that happened in that application’s behavior, regardless of scenarios.
+This is where profiling comes in: CodeGuru Profiler is designed to collect data on everything that happened in that application’s behavior, regardless of scenarios.
 CodeGuru Profiler uses a knowledge base of commonly encountered performance inefficiencies to automatically discover code patterns in your live application that impact its performance.
 Developers can then follow the provided recommendations to fix the issues.

 Traditional APMs provide useful data on monitoring, tracing and application performance.
-Amazon CodeGuru Profiler complements these APM capabilities by providing visualizations of the application’s runtime data as well as actionable recommendations for the performance issues it discovers.
+CodeGuru Profiler complements these APM capabilities by providing visualizations of the application’s runtime data as well as actionable recommendations for the performance issues it discovers.
 It also uses machine learning to detect and alert on anomalies in your application profile, pointing to the anomalous lines of code.
-Amazon CodeGuru Profiler enables you to easily see the parts of code that present the biggest opportunity for performance optimization, along with potential savings, and receive guidance on how to address them without the need to have a deep performance engineering background.
+CodeGuru Profiler enables you to easily see the parts of code that present the biggest opportunity for performance optimization, along with potential savings, and receive guidance on how to address them without the need to have a deep performance engineering background.
 Amazon CodeGuru Profiler profiles both EC2 instances, containers and serverless compute platforms including AWS Lambda as well as on-premises.
-Furthermore, some standalone profilers are designed to only run in test environments while Amazon CodeGuru Profiler was designed to continuously run in production, under production traffic loads, and without impact to the application.
+Furthermore, some standalone profilers are designed to only run in test environments while CodeGuru Profiler was designed to continuously run in production, under production traffic loads, and without impact to the application.
 This is useful when troubleshooting operational issues in production, including when running on bare metal hosts.

 Q: What types of applications can I profile?